edge33/AdventOfCode-typescript-template/README.md

 ## 🚀 Getting started

 This readme assumes you are using [pnpm](https://pnpm.io/) as package manager, but any other package manager will do.

-The runtime used for this project is bun [bun](https://bun.sh/), check the docs for installing it.

 install all required dependencies with `pnpm i`